-The following table provides a summary of the cost estimates by major type of expense associated with the 2023 restructuring plan:
+The following table provides a summary of the cost estimates by major type of expense associated with the 2024 Footprint realignment plan:

-Total estimated amount expected to be incurred Plan expense estimates: (Dollars in millions) Restructuring charges (1) \$12 million to \$15 million Restructuring related charges (2) \$3 million to \$4 million Total restructuring and restructuring related charges \$15 million to \$19 million
+Total estimated amount expected to be incurred Plan expense estimates: (Dollars in millions) Restructuring charges (1) \$16 million to \$20 million Restructuring related charges (2) \$21 million to \$26 million Total restructuring and restructuring related charges \$37 million to \$46 million

-(1) Substantially all of the charges consist of employee termination benefit cost.

-(2) Restructuring related charges represent costs that are directly related to the program and consist primarily of retention bonuses offered to certain employees expected to remain with our company after completion of the program, which will result in cash outlays and most of which are expected to be made in 2025.
-Substantially all of the restructuring related charges are expected to be recognized within selling, general and administrative expenses.
+- (1) Substantially all of the charges consist of employee termination benefit cost. - (2) Consists of pre-tax charges related to accelerated depreciation and other costs directly related to the plan, primarily project management costs and costs to relocate manufacturing operations and support functions to the new locations.
+Substantially all of the charges are expected to be recognized within costs of goods sold.

-For the year ended December 31, 2023, we incurred \$0.7 million in restructuring related charges in connection with the 2023 restructuring plan, which were recognized in selling, general and administrative expenses.
+For the year ended December 31, 2024, we incurred \$6.6 million in restructuring related charges in connection with the 2024 Footprint realignment plan, substantially all of which was recognized in cost of goods sold.